***Not formal guidance***

 In order to encourage openness between the parties the discussions are undertaken under the Chatham House Rule which states: ‘When a meeting, or part thereof, is held under the Chatham House Rule, participants are free to use the information received, but neither the identity nor the affiliation of the speaker(s), nor that of any other participant, may be revealed.’

-In particular, the representatives of the European Commission, namely DG REGIO and DG GROW have participated in the Knowledge Hub to receive feedback from the Member States concerning the selection of financial intermediaries when implementing financial instruments.
-The participation of the representatives of DG REGIO and DG GROW should not be interpreted as an official endorsement of any of the suggestions that may be discussed and/or described during the Knowledge Hub and this document.
+In particular, the representatives of the European Commission, namely DG REGIO have participated in the Knowledge Hub to receive feedback from the Member States concerning the combination of financial instruments with grants.
+The participation of the representatives of DG REGIO and the European Investment Bank should not be interpreted as an official endorsement of any of the suggestions that may be discussed and/or described during the Knowledge Hub.